 - Names and curricula vitae or resumes of all other project members, including advisors and consultants.

-Step 2.
-Complete an ERS Memorandum of Understanding (MOU) between ERS and your organization, which grants access to FoodAPS data exclusively for statistical purposes under a pledge of confidentiality.
-The MOU defines the parameters that guarantee confidentiality and privacy, and protects the intellectual property of the data owners.
-The MOU defines the scope and process of ERS reviews and also serves to explicitly include the researcher’s accredited institution as a party to the overall agreement between ERS and the researcher.
+Complete an ERS Memorandum of Understanding (MOU) between ERS and your organization (e.g., university, non-profit, government agency), which grants access to FoodAPS data exclusively for statistical purposes under a pledge of confidentiality.
+The MOU defines the parameters that guarantee confidentiality and privacy and protects the intellectual property of the data owners.
+The MOU defines the scope and process of ERS reviews and serves to explicitly include the researcher’s organization as a party to the overall agreement between ERS and the researcher.

-The term of the MOU is for five years.
+The term of the MOU is 5 years.
 The term may be extended by submitting an Extension of MOU Request.
-If project members are from multiple organizations, separate MOUs must be completed with each organization if the members plan to have direct access to the data enclave at NORC.
-The MOU(s) and Project Agreement should be submitted simultaneously to the ERS Confidentiality Officer for final review and signature.
+If project members are from multiple organizations, separate MOUs must be completed with each organization if the members plan to have direct access to the secure data enclave.
+The MOU(s) and Project Agreement should be submitted simultaneously to USDA, ERS for final review and signature.
 Copies of the fully signed paperwork will be returned to the researcher, completing the proposal approval process.
-If access to proprietary data is planned, the researcher must enter into a TPA with each proprietor before access to their data will be authorized.
+If access to proprietary data is planned, the researcher must also enter into a separate Third-Party Agreement (TPA) with each proprietor before access to their data will be authorized.

-Step 4.
 Once the CIPSEA training has been successfully completed, each team member must sign the ERS Confidentiality Agreement form.
-Again, this applies to all team members who will access the data, develop or review interim tables and charts displaying research results, or draft any written material based on analysis of FoodAPS data.
-Send a copy of the signed confidentiality agreement to the ERS Data Custodian.
+Again, this rule applies to all team members who will access the data, develop or review interim tables and charts displaying research results, or draft written material based on analysis of FoodAPS data.
+Send a copy of the signed confidentiality agreement to David Dudgeon.
 The confidentiality agreement must be renewed annually.

-Step 5.
-Once the MOU, Project Agreement, and confidentiality agreements have been executed, access to the restricted-use FoodAPS data may be obtained via a secure data enclave managed by NORC at the University of Chicago.
+Once the MOU, Project Agreement, and confidentiality agreements have been signed, access to the approved data groups within the restricted-use FoodAPS data may be obtained via the secure data enclave.

-A site visit by the ERS Security Officer or designee may be required for offsite access using NORC.
+A site visit by the ERS Security Officer or designee may be required for offsite access to the data enclave.
 The site visit includes the elements listed in the ERS workplace security checklist.

-The review is expected to take about two weeks; if not completed within this timeframe, ERS will provide an updated timeframe to the research team.
+ERS proposal reviews typically take about 2 weeks.
+If not completed within this timeframe, ERS will provide an updated timeframe to the research team.
 ERS will examine each proposal for:

 - Consistency of the specified research question(s) with CIPSEA-defined statistical use of FoodAPS data;